Skip to content

 About Static Classes

-A class is considered a user-defined data type, that is capable of holding its data members and member functions.
-Those can be accessed and applied by generating one or more class instances.
+A class is a user-defined data type capable of holding data members and member functions.
+These can be accessed and used by creating one or more class instances.

-Each time a class is configured, the values that it keeps are distinct and unique to a specific object or instance, but not to that class.
+When a class is instantiated, the values it holds are distinct and unique to each specific object, not to the class itself.